speculativeedu/The-SpeculativeEdu-Online-Repository/Case_studies/README.md

 ## Speculative Edu
-# Tools
+# Case Studies
-This folder contains tools that can be used for Speculative design processes.
+This folder contains documentation about interesting case studies of speculative design.